Food security in Malawi: 2012–2013 food shortage

-2015 Food Crisis
+2015 food crisis

 Although in 2014, food availability in Malawi was on the rise, farmers fell back into food insecurity in 2015.
 In 2014, the Malawi Vulnerability Assessment Committee (MVAC) estimated that 640,009 were food insecure compared to 1.46 million the previous year.
 This decrease in food insecurity was a result of higher food availability in 2014 due to successful harvests, however it did not last long as due to extreme flooding hit Malawi in 2015.
 It is estimated that Malawi loses around $12.5 million, or the equivalent of 1% of its GDP each year to drought, and $9 million or 0.7% of its GDP, to flooding in the southern regions of the country.
 Indeed, Malawi is not new to weather related disasters, between 1970 and 2006, there were over 40 weather related incidents.

 In 2015 and moving into 2016, Malawi saw a significant drought followed by intense flooding due to El Nino.
 These droughts were the worst in the past thirty five years with two consecutive failed rainy seasons with farmers having no resources to feed themselves and their families.
 The effects on the population were detrimental because 90% of the population relied on rain-fed crops and farming to survive.
 Therefore, on April 13, 2016, President Mutharika declared a state of national disaster following said droughts and flooding.

 As a result, maize prices saw a drastic increase and became unaffordable for most households.
 In addition, water availability for consumption farming was severely low making it even harder for farmers to recover.
 By February of the same year the price of maize was already 60% above the national average of the past three years.
-According to Action Against Hunger, maize production has decreased by 27% since the 2013, and has fallen by 20% compared to the five year average.
+According to Action Against Hunger, maize production has decreased by 27% since the 2013 and has fallen by 20% compared to the five year average.
 These extreme conditions have resulted in people selling their assets to buy food for their families and therefore a widespread state of crisis.
 According to World Food Programme, four in every ten children suffer from stunting due to the lack of nutrition and food crisis brought on by climate instability.

-There were many other factors that played into the severity of this crisis such as a lack of formal long term safety nets in Malawi to account for climate variability's effects on farming.
+There were many other factors that played into the severity of this crisis such as a lack of formal long-term safety nets in Malawi to account for climate variability's effects on farming.
 Indeed, it is believed that there is a need for policies to assist farmers in adopting strategies to mitigate climate change, such as sustainable farming systems and improved soil fertility.
 This lack of preparedness was combined with pre-existing vulnerability in the country.
 According to the World Bank, populations in developing countries are more likely to suffer intense consequences of environmental disasters as loses are measured as a percentage of their GDP.
-Indeed, the United Nation Development Programme claims that with a lower degree of preparedness, the disaster and aftermath is increasingly destructive.
+Indeed, the United Nations Development Programme claims that with a lower degree of preparedness, the disaster and aftermath is increasingly destructive.